cabforum/cabforum.org/content/posts/2014/2014-07-24-ballot-126-operational-existence.md

 Subsection (4) is essentially the same.

-**Additional Support for Approach Taken / Words Used in Ballot 126**
+## Additional Support for Approach Taken / Words Used in Ballot 126

 Section 11.5 is meant to address operational existence.
 In drafting the original language, members of the Forum knew that it would be too hard to presumptively establish that an organization was “actually doing business,” but there was a desire to retain a requirement and method to establish that an organization had more than just a legal existence and physical address, and they settled on the concept of “an ability to do business”.

-—-Motion Begins —-
+--Motion Begins

 1. DELETE Section 11.5.1 (Verification Requirements) of the EV Guidelines and INSERT the following:

 11.5.1.
 Verification Requirements